 Black Literary Agents – Find all African American book agents appearing on our List of Literary Agents using the official Directory of Literary Agents™.
 Scroll below to learn more about black book agents such as Faith Hampton Childs with Faith Childs Literary Agency, Regina Brooks with Serendipity Literary Agency, Martha Millard with Sterling Lord Literistic, and Susan Ginsburg with Writers House.
+And, here are two more articles that you might find valuable: Are Literary Agents and Publishers Prejudiced? and Literary Agents Seeking Diversity.

 Susan Ginsburg is one of the better known black literary agents with Writers House Literary Agency.
 Susan has worked in the publishing industry for more than thirty years, starting on the editorial side as Editor-in-Chief of St. Martin’s Press and Atheneum Books.
 She also served as Executive Editor of Simon & Schuster’s Pocket Books.
 Susan is interested in some nonfiction, as well as both commercial and literary fiction.
 She’s published acclaimed authors such as Alice Walker who wrote The Color Purple and John Irving who wrote The World According to Garp.